NERC-CEH/puppet-mapserver/README.markdown

 ## Usage

-Install MapServer and gdal from the stable ubuntugis ppa and create an apache vhost on port 9000
+Install MapServer and gdal and create an apache vhost on port 9000

     include mapserver

-Install mapserver from the unstable ppa on port 5000
+Install mapserver from the ubuntugis-unstable ppa on port 5000

     class { 'mapserver' :
+      manage_sources => true,
       source         => 'unstable',
       port           => 5000,
     }

 ## Dependencies